mccbryan3/ansible_workshop_files/docs/LECTURE1.4-MAIN.md

 Each indentation should be two spaces.
 I find most syntax errros when running playbooks stem from bad indentaton in the playbook.

+Play breakdown reference can also be found in our [Playbook Basics](/docs/PLAY-BASICS-MAIN.md) write up at the heading of the workshop.